ch-stark/argocdpoliciesblog/blog_simplified.md

    ![Governance-View](images/policies_from_argo.png)

 ## Fixing the issues that ArgoCD gets out of sync and monitoring the solution
-   "A nice example how ArgoCD can be configured to optimize the interaction with RHACM-policies has been the following" -> "The    following present a nice example of how Argo CD can be configured to optimize the interaction with RHACM-policies" use present tense in the following sentences.
+   The following present a nice example of how Argo CD can be configured to optimize the interaction with RHACM-policies:
-   "It turned out that as the RHACM-Policy-Controller is copying Policies into a namespace (representing a managed cluster)
+   As RHACM-Policy-Controller copies Policies into a namespace (representing a managed cluster) the Argo CD-Applications become    out-of-sync.
-   therefore ArgoCD-Applications became out-of-sync" -> "As RHACM-Policy-Controller copies Policies into a namespace
-   (representing a managed cluster) the Argo CD-Applications become out-of-sync".
-   This can be fixed by setting the `resource tracking` method to [label](https://argocd-operator.readthedocs.io/en/latest/reference/argocd/#resource-tracking-method) which is already included in the examples.
+   This can be fixed by setting the `resource tracking` method to [label](https://argocd-operator.readthedocs.io/en/latest/reference/argocd/#resource-tracking-method) which is already included in the examples and we plan further improvements to address that.

    For monitoring you can benefit from RHACM's `Gatekeeper Integration` by using this `Gatekeeper-Constraint` together with PolicyGenerator.